jackschnair/dataviz-project-proposal/README.md

 # Week 10

 I had already implemented some of the interactivity ideas talked about in this week's videos.
-In week 6 I added capabilty for the user to hover over a domain or mechanic and for the corresponding points to be highlighted.
+In week 6 I added capability for the user to hover over a domain or mechanic and for the corresponding points to be highlighted.
 For this week I decided to implement something that was suggested in the discord a while ago.
 I added dropdown menus for fields in the x and y axes.
-The user will be able to choose from most numeric fields in the dataset: BGG Rating, BGG Rank, Complexity Averaege, Year Published, and Users Rated.
+The user will be able to choose from most numeric fields in the dataset: BGG Rating, BGG Rank, Complexity Average, Year Published, and Users Rated.
 Initially I restricted the x-axis to just BGG rating and rank since they went together and I could compare other fields against them.
-However, I realized that there is no reason to limit what the vizualization can do so I just added all 5 fields to both axes.
+However, I realized that there is no reason to limit what the visualization can do so I just added all 5 fields to both axes.
 I also moved the legend to below the x-axis since some of these scatterplots cover the legend when generated.

 I think the following BGG Rank vs BGG Rating plot is pretty interesting as it shows that there is a hidden element that factors into the rank.
 If it were based purely on rating, then the scatterplot woudl just trend downwards with no outliers.